 - 1 lemon 3 Tbsp

 - 2 oz breadcrumbs use GF if necessary, 1 cup

-- 1 tsp spice mix shawarma, Cajun, Italian – use the spices of your choosing, or just ¼ tsp black pepper for a natural flavor
+- 1 teaspoon spice mix shawarma, Cajun, Italian – use the spices of your choosing, or just ¼ teaspoon black pepper for a natural flavor

 Step 1: Prepare the ‘batter’ ingredients